This page contains materials and links that will prove helpful to beginning programmers.

 - fs.pdf is a survival guide for NCSSMers (and just about any student) who operates out of a laptop computer.

-Here are more useful links for using the command line.
 Anyone wanting to become a serious programmer should be a proficient user of the command line.
+Resources are listed here for Mac/UNIX and Windoze users.

 - Bucky's Command Line Tutorial for cmd will give you the essentials of navigating and managing your file system on a Windoze box.
 Bucky has a real knack for explaining things really well.